 2.1 YEAR OF SERVICE.
 An Employee shall be credited with a Year of Service if he completes at least one thousand (1,000) Hours of Service during the twelve (12)-consecutive month period commencing on his Employment Date.
 If an Employee fails to be credited with at least one thousand (1,000) Hours of Service during that computation period, he shall be credited with a Year of Service if he is credited with at least one thousand (1,000) Hours of Service in any Plan Year commencing on or after his Employment Date.
-For such purposes, an Employee shall be credited with a Year of Service on the day in which he completes the one thousandth (1,000th) Hour of Service in the applicable computation period.
+For such purposes, an Employee shall be credited with a Year of Service in the applicable computation period.